joelparkerhenderson/maturity-models/examples/skills/programmer_competentcy_matrix.md

 1. Has heard about but not used the popular frameworks available for the platform.

-2.Has used more than one framework in a professional capacity and is well-versed with the idioms of the frameworks.
+2. Has used more than one framework in a professional capacity and is well-versed with the idioms of the frameworks.

 3. Author of framework